Last updated 2/6/18

 7. WAIT for the email from ACX stating that your edition has been added to ACX.

-This is very important!
+This step is very important!
 I didn’t do this step and claimed my book as soon as I saw it on ACX.
 If I had waited, I would have known about the next step and saved myself some aggravation and a few days’ delay.

 8. Fill out the title profile.
 Be sure to check the box for a NON-EXCLUSIVE distribution contract because the text is still in the public domain.